Powered by Smartsupp

 What is men's mental health month?

 Men's Mental Health Month is a time to raise awareness of mental health issues in men.
 The purpose of this month is to encourage men to talk about their health and seek help if needed.
 The time to celebrate this event is different in each country.
-However, November marks the mental health awareness month for men in the UK.
-In short, this is the time to break the stigmas that men can express their feelings and get help.
+However, November is the mental health awareness month for men in the UK.
+This is the time to break the pressure that men can’t express their feelings and get help.

 This special month usually connects to special days like International Men's Day and Movember.
 International Men's Day, which happens on November 19, is all about celebrating what men do for society.
 The month also encourages men to get help if they need it and not to keep their struggles to themselves.
 Meanwhile, Movember helps raise awareness for things like suicide prevention and health issues such as prostate and testicular cancer.
 Overall, this month is a time to focus on both physical and mental health for men.